 To protect our patients from the flu and other common illnesses, M Health Fairview locations enforce visitor restrictions year-round.
-Due to the spread of COVID-19 in Minnesota, we have taken additional steps to ensure the health of our patients, including the implementation of enhanced visitor restrictions at all M Health Fairview locations.
+Due to the COVID-19 pandemic, we have taken additional steps to ensure the health of our patients, including the implementation of enhanced visitor restrictions at all M Health Fairview locations.
 View a list of our locations here.

-Visitors are not allowed at M Health Fairview hospitals and clinics.
-In special circumstances, some exceptions are allowed.
-See additional guidelines below.
+For everyone's safety, a limited number of visitors are allowed at M Health Fairview hospitals and clinics.
+In special circumstances, some additional accommodations can be made for families.
+See guidelines below.

 We understand these measures may be difficult for our patients and families.
 Our top priority is to protect the health and safety of the people under our care.
 Patients are encouraged to work with their care team to find other ways to connect with loved ones.

 Acute Rehab/Transitional Care Unit:

 If you are approved for a visit, please follow these guidelines.
 These guidelines apply even if you received a COVID-19 vaccine.